hyojunm/game-prediction-models/README.md

 # game-prediction-models

-A collection of statistical models to predict the outcomes of individual games in baseball, soccer, and basketball
+A collection of statistical models to predict the outcomes of individual games in baseball, soccer, and basketball.

 ### Clone repository